Aggression and Anger Outbursts During Eating Disorder Treatment: A Guide for Parents Using Family-Based Treatment (FBT)

 Understanding the Root of Aggression in Eating Disorder Recovery

-Anger during recovery is not “bad behavior.”
-It is usually a combination of:
+Anger during recovery is not simply “bad behavior.”
+It is often a combination of:

 1. Malnutrition’s Impact on the Brain